 Business economics is playing an increasingly important role in managerial decision making in the United States and in international settings.
 Consequently, job opportunities have expanded.
-Firms are particularly interested in the fields of policy analysis, applied economics, and forecasting.
-Enterprises have also become increasingly influenced by governmental rules, regulations, and policies.
+Firms are particularly interested in the application of economic thinking, including game theory and predictive data analysis to business strategy..
+At the same time enterprises have also become increasingly influenced by governmental rules, regulations, and policies.
 Specifically regulated industries, such as public utilities, have a need for individuals qualified to deal with the economic and administrative problems that they encounter as they face increased competition and government scrutiny.
-The undergraduate majors in business economics and public policy provide students with training in the application of micro- and macroeconomics to problems of business decision making, the effect of governmental policies on the business environment, and forecasting techniques.
+The undergraduate majors in business economics and public policy provide students with training in the application of micro- and macroeconomics to problems of strategic business decision making, the effect of governmental policies on the business environment, and data analysis.